 Deductible Travel Expenses

 If the trip is mainly personal, then the travel cost to and from the destination are nondeductible and only the percentage of meals and lodging equal to the percentage of the work-related education over the entire visit is deductible.
-So if a taxpayer travels from Philadelphia to Boston for work-related educational courses but spends 3/5 of the time sightseeing, then only 2/5 of lodging and meals are deductible and none of the expenses traveling to and from Boston are deductible.
+So a taxpayer traveling from Philadelphia to Boston for work-related educational courses, who spends 3/5 of the time sightseeing, can deduct only 2/5 of lodging and meals; none of the expenses traveling to and from Boston are deductible.

 Tax Treatment of Reimbursements

 If an employee receives reimbursements from the employer, then the tax treatment depends on whether the reimbursements are made from an accountable plan or a nonaccountable plan.
 An accountable plan is one where expenses must have a business connection, where the employee must adequately account to the employer for the expenses within a reasonable time; and any excess reimbursement or allowance must be paid back to the employer within a reasonable time.
 Reimbursements under an accountable plan are not included as income to the employee, so reimbursed expenses under an accountable plan are not deductible.

 Reimbursements or other expense allowance paid under a nonaccountable plan is generally included as income to the employee, but still is not deductible by the employee.